Linear Weighted Moving Average LWMA: Settings and Signals

 Step 3: Customize Your Settings Adjust the period (I recommend starting with 10) and weight factor (6 is my sweet spot).
 You can always tweak these later based on your trading style.

-Step 4: Generate Your Code Click the generate button and watch Pineify create clean, optimized Pine Script code automatically.
+Step 4: Generate Your Code Click the generate button and let Pineify create clean, optimized Pine Script code automatically.
 No syntax errors, no debugging headaches.

 Step 5: Deploy to TradingView Copy the generated code, paste it into TradingView's Pine Editor, save it, and add it to your chart.

-That's it.
-Seriously.
-The whole process takes about 3 minutes, and you end up with a professional indicator that would take hours to code from scratch.
+The whole process takes about 3 minutes.
 Want to dive deeper into creating custom indicators without the coding nightmare?
-Pineify makes it ridiculously easy.
+Pineify makes it straightforward.

 How to Use the Linear Weighted Moving Average Indicator

-Here's where most traders screw up royally - they assume LWMA works exactly like every other moving average.
-Big mistake.
-This indicator has its own quirks and personality, and once you figure them out, you'll be kicking yourself for not using it sooner.
+Many traders assume LWMA works exactly like every other moving average.
+It doesn't.
+This indicator has its own behavior, and once you understand it, you'll get better results.

 - Green LWMA Line: Upward momentum building - start looking for long opportunities